By Ralph Mlady, Spinning® Master Instructor | Ohio

 Cycling cadence (cadence) refers to the number of times a bike rider turns the cranks per minute, also known as revolutions per minute (RPM).
 Cadence is one of the variables that can be used to manipulate intensity.
 When combined with proper resistance, cadence can also manipulate the efficiency of the rider’s pedal stroke.

 As an instructor, you have been asked countless times, “How fast should I be pedaling?”
 The answer to this question is not always as straightforward as you may think.
-Optimal cadence has a high level of inter-individual variability—it can vary depending on the rider’s fitness level, duration of exercise and experience.
+Ideal cycling cadence has a high level of variability—it can vary depending on the rider’s fitness level, duration of exercise and experience.

 What are the Cadence Ranges in Spinning®?